zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-outbound-x12-ftp/b2b-outbound-x12-ftp.md

 ## Task 10: Monitoring

-1. Navigate to Monitoring->B2B Tracking page.
+1. Navigate to **Menu > Monitoring > B2B Tracking** page.
 You should see Business Messages under the Business Messages Tab for your specific Trading Partner.

 		Tip:  Select the Filter to search based on Trading Partner Name

 2. Click on the **View** icon and inspect Message Logs, Payload

-3. Navigate to Monitoring->Integrations->Tracking page.
+3. Navigate to **Menu > Monitoring > Integrations >Tracking** page.
 You should see the backend integration and trading partner related integrations.

 ## Task 11: Exercise(Optional)